menandmice/micetro_docs/guides/user-manual/ipam.rst

 To create an SNMP profile:

-1. Select Tools, SNMP Profiles.
-The following dialog window appears.
-Here a new profile can be created, edited or removed.
+1. Select :guilabel:`Tools --> SNMP Profiles`.
+A new profile can be created, edited or removed.
 Additionally, a scan can be initiated.
-If the 'Scan' button is greyed out, a scan is already in progress.
+If the :guilabel:`Scan` button is greyed out, a scan is already in progress.

-2. To create a new profile, click Add.
-The SNMP Profile dialog box is displayed.
+2. To create a new profile, click :guilabel:`Add`.
+The *SNMP Profile* dialog box is displayed.

 3. Enter a profile name and choose the SNMP version to use.
-You can also specify a non-standard port to use for SNMP
+You can also specify a non-standard port to use for SNMP.

 4. Enter the necessary information to access the router using SNMP.
-The information is different depending on the SNMP version selected.
+The information is different depending on the SNMP version selected:

   For SNMP v1 and v2c: